 The driver operating on the favored road has the right of way-as long as she is obeying the rules of the road.

-A car lawfully proceeding on a Boulevard has an absolute right of way over all other vehicles entering the Boulevard from a side street with a stop sign, driveway, parking lot or private roadway.
-The driver of car entering the Boulevard from these ‘unfavored’ roadways will be deemed to have caused or contributed to any motor vehicle accident with a car on the Boulevard, as a matter of law.
+A car lawfully proceeding on a boulevard has an absolute right of way over all other vehicles entering the Boulevard from a side street with a stop sign, driveway, parking lot or private roadway.
+The driver of car entering the Boulevard from these ‘unfavored’ roadways will be deemedto have caused or contributed to any motor vehicle accident with a car on the Boulevard, as a matter of law.
 The favored driver is permitted to assume e the driver on the unfavored road will stop or otherwise yield.
-Typically, the involved roadways are a through highway intersected by a side street with a stop sign.
+Typically, the involved roadways are through highways intersected by a side street controlled by a stop sign.
+But the rule also applies to someone entering the main thoroughfare from a parking lot of a business, or from a driveway.
 The purpose of the rule is to encourage the unimpeded flow of traffic on the Boulevard.
 The driver entering the favored road gains the right of way once they have entered the flow of traffic on the Boulevard, but until that driver becomes "established", they are unfavored as to other drivers on the Boulevard.

 Despite some exceptions mentioned above, in the normal circumstance, the unfavored driver is going to be found negligent, and responsible for a causing an automobile accident.